LinuxBeaver/GEGL-GIMP-PLUGIN_Ringed_Bevel/README.md

 ![image preview](images/6.png)

+**With an image file upload**
 ![image preview](images/5.png)
-In the folder "images" their is the image file sand.png that this calls.
+In the folder "images" their is the image file sand.png that this can recreate this.
 Remember, to make text while or grayscale before uploading an image file.

 ## Directory to put Binaries (They do NOT go in the normal plugins folder)